 Meatloaf with Oatmeal is tender, deeply flavorful, and loaded with mushrooms.
-It's a gluten-free version of the classic that's certain to please all meatloaf lovers.
+It’s a gluten-free version that’s certain to please all meatloaf lovers.

 - Eggs: large or extra-large

 - Italian Seasoning: or a mix of dried Italian herbs that you have on hand (thyme, oregano, marjoram and rosemary are all good options)

 - Mushrooms: button mushrooms or small cremini mushrooms